Master of Science in Information Technology Management

 While you are free to apply on your own, many prospective students find it helpful to speak with an enrollment adviser first.
 Our staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.

-Information Technology Management Master’s Curriculum
+UW Information Technology Management Master’s Curriculum Features Innovative Stackable Certificates

 The UW Master of Science in Information Technology Management offers 100% online courses.
 All course content, from multimedia lectures and e-learning tools to homework assignments, are delivered through the program’s online learning management system.
 You can study and do homework whenever and wherever it’s convenient for you.